CleverTap/clevertap-ios-sdk/docs/CustomDomainSetup.md

   <p align="center">
   <img alt="Request Certificate" src="/docs/images/CustomDomain/ACM/Request a public certificate" width="85%">
   </p>
-- Add the proxy domain name you want to use
+- Add the proxy domain name you want to use.
+This proxy domain name will be used to relay events to CleverTap's origin domain.
+Eg: subdomain.domain.com
   <p align="center">
   <img alt="Add the domain name" src="/docs/images/CustomDomain/ACM/Add the domain name" width="85%">
   </p>